Now Accepting New Patients!

 Long-Term Care: Protecting your natural teeth and new teeth requires consistent hygiene.
 Brush twice daily with a soft-bristle brush, floss carefully around healing areas, and attend regular check-ups to monitor bone integration for implants and prevent tooth decay.

 Our full range of services means you won’t need referrals to multiple specialists.
-Dr. Birch has extensive training in oral and maxillofacial procedures, allowing patients to receive everything from routine tooth extractions to complex bone grafting in one location.
+Our experienced team has extensive training in oral and maxillofacial procedures, allowing patients to receive everything from routine tooth extractions to complex bone grafting in one location.

 How long does recovery take after getting dental implants?